beam-community/elixir-companies/README.md

 * [babylon health](https://www.babylonhealth.com) ([Github](https://github.com/Babylonpartners)) - babylon was founded with a single purpose: To put an accessible and affordable health service in the hands of every person on earth.
 Not feeling yourself?
 Chat to babylon for fast advice on what to do next if you’re feeling unwell.
 GP appointments are available 24/7 from your phone.
 Our doctors team-up with advanced artificial intelligence technology to give you the complete healthcare experience you deserve.
 * [CoverMyMeds](https://www.covermymeds.com) - CoverMyMeds seamlessly integrates with EHR systems to provide hospitals and providers with ePA functionality at the point of prescribing.
 Offices in Columbus, OH and Cleveland, OH.
 * [Future Pet](https://futurepet.care) ([GitHub](https://github.com/futurepet)) - FuturePet is a vetrinary software company based out of Vancouver & Victoria BC that uses our intelligent intake process to reduce appointment time by 40%.
 We use Elixir to power our main messaging platform.
-* [Edenlab](https://edenlab.com.ua/) ([Github](https://github.com/edenlabllc/ehealth.api)) - Ukrainian National Healthcare Services is written using Elixir and it is one of the biggest open sourced production Elixir project in the world and one of a biggest open sourced government project as well.
-System is ready to handle millions of patients, using data integrity algorithms (heavily influenced by blockchain ideas) and uses all the power of ErlangVM to support countrywide scale.
 System is ready to handle millions of patients, using data integrity algorithms (heavily influenced by blockchain ideas) and uses all the power of ErlangVM to support countrywide scale.
 * [HotDoc](https://www.hotdoc.com.au) - HotDoc provides services to doctors and their patients.
 We provide online bookings, reminders, follow up notifications and more.
 We are an Australian based company and use Elixir for some of our services and are looking to use it more.
 * [Mediteo](https://www.mediteo.com) ([Github](https://github.com/mediteo)) - Mediteo is a young Digital Health start-up with the aim to provide the best solution to handle medication in a correct and secure way.
 Berlin, Germany.